Sarıyer and the Bosphorus at a Winter Evening

 Sarıyer

-Sarıyer (means literally the “yellow land” in English) is the northernmost district of Istanbul, Turkey, on the European side of the city.
-The Sarıyer district is a huge area consisting of the villages on the European side of the Bosphorus from Rumelifeneri (Rumeli Lighthouse), down through Tarabya, Yeniköy, İstinye, Emirgan to Rumelihisarı.
+Sarıyer (literally the “yellow land” in English) is the northernmost district of Istanbul, Turkey, on the European side of the city.
+The Sarıyer district is a huge area consisting of the villages on the European side of the Bosphorus from Rumelifeneri (Rumeli Lighthouse), down through Tarabya, Yeniköy, İstinye, Emirgan, to Rumelihisarı.
 It has a population of approximately 260,000 (as of 2021).

-The village of Bahçeköy (literally means Garden-Ville) and part of the Belgrade Forest is also within the district’s boundaries.
+The village of Bahçeköy (which literally means Garden-Ville) and a big part of the Belgrade Forest are also within the district’s boundaries.

-There are different explanations about the origin of the name of Sarıyer, which literally means the “Yellow-Land” in English as explained above.
-But, most probably, some of these explanations are (or maybe all of them) probably fictive.
+There are different explanations about the origin of the name Sarıyer, which literally means the “Yellow Land” in English, as explained above.
+But, most probably, some of these explanations are (or maybe all of them) probably fictitious.
 Here are the explanations:

 • Two blond soldiers of Fatih Sultan Mehmed (Fatih the Conqueror) were buried here, next to the Central Mosque, so the region was called the “Yellow Land” after losing its original saying “yellow soldiers of Fatih”.